Head of the Department: Prof. Mona Boaz

 - Obesity, choosing the most effective types of treatment

-- Malnutrition and the connected disorders
+- Malnutrition and associated disorders

 - Metabolic disorders such as hyperglycemia and dyslipidemia, metabolic syndrome, PCOS, thyroid dysfunctions and more